-Several years ago, APAC began providing local government training in a mutual effort with the Arkansas Municipal League, the Arkansas Chapter of the American Planning Association, the Association of Arkansas Counties, the Cooperative Extension Service, and others.
-Also over the past few years, APAC developed relationships with state elected officials and their associations.
-Four county associations have looked to APAC for continuing education development; the County Judge’s Association, the County Clerks Association, the Circuit Clerks Association, and the County Treasurers Association.
+Over the years, APAC has provided local government training in a mutual effort with the Arkansas Municipal League, the Association of Arkansas Counties, and Cooperative Extension Services.
+In addition, four Arkansas county associations looked to APAC for continuing education development.
+They include the County Judges’ Association, the Association of County Clerks, the Circuit Clerks Association, and the County Treasurers’ Association.